SparkleArts/Forge-Plus/README.md

 Also only the latest Plugin Version is available at MCreator.
-For prior Versions pls go to the link under me.
+For prior Versions pls go to the link under me or here on Github.